Skip to main content

 Birding

-Birders travel to the region because of the abundance and diversity of bird species.
-Long-billed Curlews and Whooping Cranes are occasionally observed.
-Ferruginous and Rough-legged Hawks are present in the winter, while Swainson’s Hawks return for the summer months.
-Northern Harriers fly low over wetlands and grasslands.
-Ground-nesting grassland birds such as Horned Larks, Lark Buntings, Western Meadowlarks, and Vesper Sparrows may breed in the park in the spring.
+Bird enthusiasts travel to the region because of the abundance and diversity of bird species.
+Long-billed curlews and whooping cranes are occasionally observed.
+Ferruginous and rough-legged hawks are present in the winter, while Swainson’s hawks return for the summer months.
+Northern harriers fly low over wetlands and grasslands.

 Boating